 Culture impacts every health care encounter.
 By understanding these influences and by communicating clearly at each visit you fulfill the opportunity to build rapport, help improve adherence and safety.
-Additional information and/or resource(s) are available on marchyisioncare.com > Doctors & Office Staff > Provider Resources > Cultural & Linguistics.
+Additional information and/or resource(s) are available on available on marchvisioncare.com > Provider Resources > Cultural & Linguistics...